KittyKatt/configs/README.md

 # configs

-These are KittyKatt's configs.
+Easily replicatable configs for my setup.

-- **mielikki** is my main desktop.
-It run Arch Linux and Windows 10.
+- **mielikki** is my desktop.
+It runs Fedora Workstation 32 and Windows 10.
-- **silvanus** is my home server.
-It runs various services, public and private.
+- **kelemvor** is my laptop.
+It runs Fedora Workstation 32.
-- **kossuth** is my laptop.